 “We’ve discussed this,” Denth said.

-“I just don’t know,” Fob said.
+“I just don’t know. . . .”
+Fob said.

 “Can you afford to ignore the chance that it’s coming?”
 Denth asked.

-Fob squirmed a bit, then began eating muscles again.
+Fob squirmed a bit, then began eating mussels again.
 To the side, Tonk Fah began stacking the shells, seeing how many he could get balanced on top of one another.

 Vivenna waited quietly, not speaking until Denth said to do so.
 Her minor part in the meetings didn’t bother her--she was well aware that in many situations, the one who did the talking was not the one in power.
 She watched, she learned, and she thought.

 Fob was a merchant.
 A landowner, actually.
 He cleared forests, then rented the land to workers.
-However, he often relied on Lifeless workers to help with his clearing--workers loaned to him via the government.
+However, he often relied on Lifeless to help with his clearing--workers loaned to him via the government.
 There was only one stipulation upon the lending.
 Should war come, all of the food produced on his holdings immediately became the property of the Returned, to use in the war effort.

 It was a good deal.
-The government would probably seize his lands during a war anyway, so he didn’t really loose anything by using the Lifeless workers save for his right to complain.
+The government would probably seize his lands during a war anyway, so he didn’t really lose anything in the deal save for his right to complain.

-He ate another muscle.
+He ate another mussel.
 How does he keep packing them down? she thought with amazement.
 Fob had managed to slurp away nearly twice as many of the disgusting little creatures as Tonk Fah.

-“That harvest won’t come in, fob,” Denth said, leaning in.
+“That harvest won’t come in, Fob,” Denth said, leaning in.
 “You will lose quite a bit this year, should we prove right.”

 “But,” Tonk Fah said, adding another shell to his stack, “harvest early, sell your stockpiles, and you stand to get ahead of your competitors.”

 “And what do you gain?”
 Fob asked.
-“Why ask me?
-How do I know those same competitors haven’t hired you to convince me a war is coming?”
+“How do I know those same competitors haven’t hired you to convince me a war is coming?”

-The table fell silent, other diners clattering at their own tables, as Fob continued to eat.
+The table fell silent--other diners clattering at their own meals--as Fob continued to eat.
 Denth finally turned, eyeing Vivenna, and nodded.

 She put up her shawl--not the matronly one she’d brought with her from Idris, but one that Denth had found for her.
-A silken, gossamer thing that looked less out of place.
+A silken, gossamer thing that looked more Hallandren.
 Then, she met Fob’s eyes, and changed her hair to a deep red.

 He froze.
 “Do that again,” he said.